vergun/cosmopolitan/README.md

 <img src="https://fbcdn-photos-c-a.akamaihd.net/hphotos-ak-prn1/851578_472160816206236_251760216_n.png" alt="Cosmopolitan" />

-License, etc...
+About, License, etc...
 --------------
-MIT License.
-Copyright 2013 Verdi Ergun.
+This library was created from our <a href="http://instoredoes.com/blog">blog</a>.
+We use the library to power our own social service sharing.

+MIT License. © MMIX – MMXIII Own Group, Inc. All rights reserved.